mdgriffith/elm-prefab/guides/plugins/app/routes_and_pages.md

         , sort : Maybe String
         }

+-- A way to parse a route
-parse : Url.Url -> Maybe Route
+parse : Url.Url -> Maybe { route : Route, isRedirect : Bool }

-toString : Route -> String
+-- A way to turn a route back into a string. toString : Route -> String
 ```

 ## URL Templates

-We are introducing a way to describe a URL, but hopefully it'll feel pretty intuitive.
+Let's break down the URL format, hopefully it'll feel pretty intuitive.

 - `/home` - Parses `/home`
 - `/post/:id` - Parses something like `/post/ABC1234` and provides `ABC1234` as an `id` field.